Fountain of Youth Wedding Venue Photo Guide

 More details Less details

-The Fountain of Youth is unlike any other wedding venue in St. Augustine.
+The Fountain of Youth wedding venue is unlike any other celebration space in St. Augustine.
 Set within a 15-acre archaeological park on the waterfront, it combines natural Florida beauty with centuries of history.
 The property has been welcoming visitors since 1868 and has been family-owned since 1927—that sense of legacy adds something special to wedding celebrations here.

 The venue offers multiple ceremony locations, from the waterfront lawn overlooking the marsh to the lush Peacock Garden where the park's resident peacocks roam freely.
-The Magnolia Room provides a warm, inviting reception space with wood-paneled ceilings, string lights, and retractable doors that open to outdoor patios.
+The Magnolia Room — the venue's 2,500 sq ft indoor reception space — provides a warm, inviting atmosphere with wood-paneled ceilings, string lights, and retractable doors that open to outdoor patios.
+It seats up to 170 guests and also serves as the rain backup for outdoor ceremonies.

 What sets this venue apart is the sheer variety of backdrops within one property: tropical gardens, historic stone ruins, waterfront views, and wildlife encounters you simply can't plan for.